 The two key aspects to highlight are this is an extension on Composable that you could have written yourself and it only took me one hour start to finish.
 Anyone can easily and quickly develop custom extensions to the Composable platform, giving your business power and velocity.

 Let’s see this fancy new plugin in action!
 Simply use the File Uploader module to upload an .stl file and pipe it into the Stl Renderer module (located under the “Visualizations” category in the palette):

 Here I’ve decided to visualize two .stl files at once.

 Exciting!
 We’ve got our dinosaur and elephant rendering in Composable output popup boxes within the Designer.
-Here’s the dinosaur on the left in full-screen mode:
+We can expand the output visualization boxes to focus on the dinosaur: